kkelly94/Neuronal-Networks/README.md

-Firing of Neurons based on simple integrate and fire models Neuron population and noise behabior
+Firing of Neurons based on simple integrate and fire models

+Neuron population and noise behavior